10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 The biggest market in Vienna is the Rathausplatz Christkindlmarkt in front of the city hall.
 Apart from countless stalls selling ornaments, food, and other artisanal products, the entire area is beautifully embellished with big colorful decorations, and you’ll even find a Ferris wheel and an ice skating rink here.

-Maria-Theresien-Platz, the home of the infamous Museum of Natural History and Art History Museum hosts an enchanting Christmas Village with about 70 stands, while the 18th-century Belvedere Palace hosts a small yet high-quality market.
+Maria-Theresien-Platz, the home of the infamous Museum of Natural History and Art History Museum hosts an enchanting Christmas Village with about 70 stands, while the 18th-century Belvedere Palace hosts a small yet high-quality market and the Schönbrunn Palace hosts a stylish arts and crafts market.

 I also recommend visiting smaller markets like the ones in the Spittelberg quarter and Michaelerplatz, where the vibe is a lot cozier.

-Dates: Most markets are open from November 16th to December 26th (some start a few days later, and others operate until the beginning of January).
+Dates for 2025: You can already visit Vienna in November as most markets are open from November 14th to December 26th (some start a few days later, and others operate until the beginning of January).

 Map: See Vienna’s Christmas market locations here.